-The term Rule Engine is quite ambiguous in that it can be any system that uses rules, in any form, that can be applied to data to produce outcomes.
+The term rule engine is quite ambiguous in that it can be any system that uses rules, in any form, that can be applied to data to produce outcomes.
 This includes simple systems like form validation and dynamic expression engines.
 The book "How to Build a Business Rules Engine (2004)" by Malcolm Chisholm exemplifies this ambiguity.
 The book is actually about how to build and alter a database schema to hold validation rules.
 The book then shows how to generate VB code from those validation rules to validate data entry.
-This, while a very valid and useful topic for some, caused quite a surprise to this author, unaware at the time in the subtleties of Rules Engines' differences, who was hoping to find some hidden secrets to help improve the Drools engine.
-JBoss jBPM uses expressions and delegates in its Decision nodes which control the transitions in a Workflow.
-At each node it evaluates ther is a rule set that dictates the transition to undertake, and so this is also a Rule Engine.
-While a Production Rule System is a kind of Rule Engine and also an Expert System, the validation and expression evaluation Rule Engines mentioned previously are not Expert Systems.
+Which while very valid, it is very different to what we talking about so far.